lucapette/lucapette.github.com/_drafts/all-i-have-done-wrong-running-a-product-team.markdown

 Applying this approach to product management can translate loosely into "simplify your product with every features".
 Give more to your customers by having *only* the features they *really* use.

-## Mobile first design is an opportunity not a constraint